sebastianlutter/VocaLLMate/README.md

 Extract the ZIP in project root and rename the extracted filename to `model/` so VOSK is able to find it.

 ```
 unzip vosk-model-de-0.21.zip
 mv vosk-model-de-0.21 model
 ```

-## PyTorch and Transformers

-When using `transformers` in `TTS_PROVIDER` these additional dependencies need to be installed:
+## Pyaudio und portaudio

+Pyaudio is used to access the soundcard.
+To install the python dependency you may need to install portaudio development files into your host system:
 ```
-pip3 install transformers==4.47.0
+apt install portaudio19-dev
-pip3 install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1
 ```

 ## Docker environment with PyTorch 2.5.1 GPU support

 There is a development docker to run the application in a pytorch enabled environment with GPU support.
 The `Dockerfile` and `runDevDocker.sh` script can be used for this purpose.

 Build and run the dev docker and mount the project into the workdir: